telerik/justmock-docs/integration/justmock-console/general.md

 # JustMock Console

-JustMock Console is a command line tool for running tests using JustMock advanced features.
+JustMock Console is a command line tool for running tests using JustMock's advanced features.
 It helps you run tests independently of the unit testing framework and integrate with other profilers loaded upon test execution.

-Depending on use case the tool can be distributed and used in two different ways:
+Depending on the use case the tool can be distributed and used in two different ways:

  * [Command Line Tool for Windows]({%slug justmock/integration/justmock-console/windows%}).
 A standalone console application that is built for Wiindows only.
-In this flavour the application needs to be manually distrubited and then invoked as regular CLI application.
+In this flavour the application needs to be manually distrubited and then invoked as a regular CLI application.

  * [.NET Tool]({%slug justmock/integration/justmock-console/dotnet-tool%}).
-Cross platform version of the tool that is integrated with .NET tools infrastructure.
-In this flavor the tool is distributed as a nuget package using **dotnet tool** command and can be invoked by using **dotnet** command.
+A cross platform version of the tool that is integrated with the .NET tools infrastructure.
+In this flavor the tool is distributed as a NuGet package and can be invoked by using **dotnet** command.

 # Command Line options